Runnrairu/GenerativeGraph/README.md

 #### Welcome PR and issue.
 ##### This is prtotype.
 There are some differences from the paper.
-For example, h_v_init has no condition vector and Datasets is Tox21 now.
+For example, h_v_init has no condition vector.
 That will match the paper soon.